tombetthauser/protest_signsplitter/README.md

 <img src="https://raw.githubusercontent.com/tombetthauser/protest_signmaker/master/project_files/demo.gif">

-Processing an existing protest sign image (artist unknown) to a set of printable images for a new 33x24 inch sign.
+Processing an existing protest sign image to a set of printable images for a new 33x24 inch sign.

+Original image from June 1st protest in Amherst, MA 2020.

 ***